Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 ### Why use Deep Learning for IPL Score Prediction?

   We humans struggle to spot patterns in massive data, which is where machine learning and deep learning shine.
-These smart techniques learn from past performances of players and teams, improving prediction accuracy.
+These smart techniques learn from past performances of players and teams, improving prediction accuracy. <br>
   While traditional methods offer decent results, deep learning models analyze various factors to provide even more precise live IPL score predictions.

 ### Prerequisites for IPL Score Prediction